akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### The Queen’s Men
+**The Queen’s Men**

 The captain of the guard arrived with a dozen men.
 The forester’s report had reached the castle, and the Queen had dispatched them at once.

 The captain dismounted.
 “Sir Guy de Montfort, you are under arrest by order of the Queen.”

-Sir Guy looked at his empty hands, at his fleeing men, at the priest’s abandoned robes.
+Sir Guy looked at his empty hands, then at Godfrey.
+His face was empty – not angry, not afraid.
+Just finished.
 He said nothing.

 Beatrice helped Harold to his feet.
 Godfrey sheathed his sword.